 High Shoals Falls Trail is another trail with a double waterfall.
 It’s a tad more difficult that DeSoto, and twice as long, but should not be missed.
 The two falls are called High Shoals Falls and Blue Hole Falls.

+Explore Downtown.
 Exploring Downtown Helen is an adventure in itself.
-This darling German town in Georgia includes gift shops, candy shops and dynamite dining.
-I suggest starting at Hot&Sweet for a full immersion brewed cuppa joe.
-Mmmm.
+This darling German-themed town in Georgia includes gift shops, candy shops, and dynamite dining.

-For lunch or special treat, hit Hofer’s Bakery…do not leave without trying the mac n cheese and the Rueben.
+For lunch or a special treat, hit Hofer’s Bakery.
+Do not leave without trying the mac n cheese and the Rueben, trust me.
 WOW!

 Two other must-eat places in the downtown Helen area include Troll Tavern and Bodensee.
-Troll Tavern has a great beer and hamburger selection, and sits on the Chattahoochee…a great way to watch the tubers in summer.
+Troll Tavern has a great beer and hamburger selection, and sits right on the Chattahoochee.
+It's a great way to watch the tubers in summer.
 It kind of looks like a bar, but if you get outside seating, it totally works for the whole family.

-Georgia State Parks near Helen include Smithgall Woods and Unicoi.
+Visit a Georgia State Park.
+Get in touch with nature and visit one of the Georgia State Parks near Helen, which include Smithgall Woods and Unicoi.
 These are great places to hike or stay while visiting Helen.
 Smithgall Woods offers upscale cabins; our favorite by far is Creekside Cottage.
-There is great trout streams, hiking and ranger programs here.
+There are great trout streams, hiking and ranger programs here.

-Another great overnight option is Hampton Inn Helen.
+Stay overnight.
+A great overnight option is the Hampton Inn Helen.
 The rooms are large, and the kids can play in the stream that runs out back.
 Rooms include a cozy fireplace and balcony overlooking the water.

 If you are looking for cabin rentals in Helen, Ga then check out these serene locations.

-The town just Southeast of Helen is Sautee Naccochee…it is almost adjacent to Helen so you will want to make it part of your visit to this area.
-It is such a special place.
+Stop by Sautee Nacoochee.
+The town just southeast of Helen is Sautee Naccochee.
+It's almost adjacent to Helen, so you'll want to make it part of your visit to the area.
+It's such a special place.
 Visit the Old Sautee Store, a great general store with delicious cheeses and jellies.

 Next door is the Old Sautee Market.
-I have eaten here 2-3 dozen times – almost every time I visit the woods, I make a point to stop here for lunch.
+I've eaten here 2-3 dozen times.
+Almost every time I visit the woods, I make a point to stop here for lunch.
 The grilled cheese is made on homemade sourdough, with the farmers cheese that the Old Sautee Store is known for.
 And to make it "adult" they added bacon and a ripe red tomato.
 Kids can have PB&J and play with the bubbles.

 It’s in the Sautee Village that you will also find The Lavender Cottage & Garden, a gift boutique offering a variety of unique lavender products.

-We also love the Sautee Naccochee Center.
-It’s a beautiful building by itself, but it is also home to four amazing museums: Valley Heritage Center, the History Museum (kids will love this!) the Folk Pottery Museum and an amazing African-American Heritage Site which includes a restored slave cabin that will bring you to tears.
+Visit the Sautee Nacoochee Cultural Center.
+We also love the Sautee Nacoochee Center.
+It’s a beautiful building by itself, but it is also home to four amazing museums: Valley Heritage Center, the History Museum (kids will love this!), the Folk Pottery Museum and an amazing African-American Heritage Site which includes a restored slave cabin that will bring you to tears.

-Things to go in Ellijay, Georgia and neighboring Dawsonville, Ga
+Things To Do in Ellijay, Georgia (and Neighboring Dawsonville, Ga)